Skip to content

 MethodPathPurpose

-GET/.well-known/agent-card.jsonReturns the A2A-style runtime card with the bridge identity and message:send URL.
+GET/.well-known/agent-card.jsonReturns the A2A-style runtime card with the bridge identity, message:send URL, and redacted metadata.sourceRegistry readiness counts.

 POST/message:sendAccepts a query plus selected Knowledge Sources and returns a completed task with a llmwiki_agent_result artifact.